ivan-veselovsky/dominators-finder/README.md

 8) Traverse the vertices in _topological sorting order_ maintaining _parallel edge count_ integer metric:
  for each vertex reduce the metric by the vertex in-degree, then increase it by the vertex out-degree.
- Basing on this metric detect all the post-lead vertices: the post-lead is a vertex where this metric drops to one.
+ Basing on this metric detect all the dominator vertices: the dominator is a vertex where this metric drops to one.

 ##### Complexity